Theoretica

 The documentation for the project is available here.
 The documentation is written using Doxygen syntax alongside the source code and the online version is automatically updated on each commit.
 The bibliography used during research for the library is listed in the Bibliography.
 To learn more about the design choices behind the library, you can read the RFC documents in this folder.

 We believe that the best scientific software is built by communities.
-Whether you are a mathematician, programmer, physicist or student, there is a place for you here.
+Regardless of your background, your participation is valuable.

 How you can make an impact:

-• 🐛 Report Bugs: Found an edge case in a solver?
+• 🐛 Report Bugs: Found a bug?
 Open an issue!

-• 💡 Suggest Features: Need a specific mathematical distribution or integrator?
-Let us know.
+• 💡 Suggest Features: Need a specific numerical method or feature?
+Just let us know.

 • 📖 Improve Docs: Help us make Theoretica accessible to scientists and students worldwide.